 The study of contemporary theories and principles of development, learning and motivation as they relate to the educational process.
 Special emphasis will be placed on applications to the adolescent period.
+Not open to students who have credit in EPSY 3330

-FINA - Finance
+FINA - FINANCE